Littlefisher619/table_identifier_replacer/README.md

 # Table Identifier Replacer

-A Python utility for replacing table identifiers in Spark SQL queries.
+A Python utility for replacing table identifiers in SQL queries.
 This tool is particularly useful for modifying table references in SQL queries while preserving the query structure and handling various table identifier formats.

 ## Features

-- Replace table identifiers in Spark SQL queries
+- Replace table identifiers in SQL queries
 - Support for different table reference formats:
   - `db.table`
   - `catalog.db.table`
   - Backtick-quoted identifiers
-- Preserves query structure and formatting
 - Configurable table identifier replacement logic
+- Default implementation for Spark SQL dialect
-- Detailed logging for debugging
+- Easy to customize for other SQL dialects

 ## Installation